-So far we’ve had 8 months of school and moms can be a little tired by this point.
+So far we’ve had 8 months of school and moms can be a little tired by this point, especially if you are virtual learning.
 It’s time to start delegating chores for your kids.
 Make it fun and give yourself a break at the same time.
 I’m sharing 10 Chores For Kids During Spring Break that will have mom happy and the kids feeling empowered by the end of the break.

-Make sure to visit Boca’s Red Reef Park.
+Make sure to visit Boca’s Spanish River Park or Red Reef Park.
 Pack a lunch or bring the charcoal to this 67-acre, oceanfront park.
 It’s equipped with grills, tables, and restrooms.
 Reservations are not needed as facilities are available on a first-come, first-serve basis.

 Red Reef Park is located at 1400 N Ocean Blvd.
 Call 561-393-7974 for more information.

 With Daylights Saving Time, the sun now rises around 7:30 AM.
 Since we’ve been getting up in the dark for school.
 What’s one more morning, to see a magnificent sunrise at the beach.

 The West Palm Beach GreenMarket takes place every Saturday from 9 a.m. – 1 p.m. and is free to the public.
 The GreenMarket will take place weekly on Saturdays now through April 18, except for March 28, due to the Palm Beach International Boat Show.
 The West Palm Beach GreenMarket is located at 100 Clematis Street.